nims-dpfc/nims-hyrax/README.md

 ## Running in production

-when running in production, you need to use `docker-compose -f docker-compose.yml -f docker-compose-production.yml`, specifically mentioning the 2 files to use docker-compose.yml and docker-compose-production.yml and not using docker-compose.override.yml
+When running in production, you need to use `docker-compose -f docker-compose.yml -f docker-compose-production.yml`, specifically mentioning the 2 files to use docker-compose.yml and docker-compose-production.yml and not using docker-compose.override.yml

 The production compose file must be referred to each time a `docker-compose` command is made.
 To assist this, an alias similar to that below can be useful:

+* The service will run without the ports of intermediary services such as Solr being exposed to the host.
+* Hyrax is accessible behind http basic auth at port 443, http requests to port 80 will be redirected to https.
+* To change or remove the http auth, edit the config in `docker/nginx/nginx.org` and the `.htpasswd` file.
+Credentials can be generated with the `htpasswd` command from the `apache2-utils` package (on Ubuntu).
+* The nginx container will automatically try to ascertain free-of-charge a [Certbot / LetsEncrypt](https://certbot.eff.org) certificate.

+In order for the certificate verification to succeed, it is important not to destroy and recreate the nginx container's volumes so fast as to hit the Certbot rate limit for new certificates.
+In addition, ports 80 and 443 on our application must be accessible from the Certbot servers (i.e. not blocked by firewall).

 ```bash
 alias ngdrdocker='docker-compose -f docker-compose.yml -f docker-compose-production.yml'